-Achilles tendinitis is inflammation, swelling, and pain in your Achilles tendon.
-This health problem can affect any part of your tendon, though it most commonly manifests at the point where your Achilles tendon attaches to your heel bone or less than 1 inch above this point.
+Achilles tendinosis (a condition commonly—though erroneously—referred to as Achilles tendinitis) involves swelling and pain in your Achilles tendon.
+MRI studies reveal that this condition is characterized by collagen degeneration, not inflammation, in the affected area, as has been previously thought.
+This health problem can affect any part of your tendon, though it most commonly occurs at the point where your Achilles tendon attaches to your heel bone or less than 1 inch above this point.
 Shoes that continuously rub on the back of your heel may irritate your Achilles tendon and heel bone, causing a condition known as traumatic Achilles tendinitis, or pump bump.

-The pain and inflammation you experience with traumatic Achilles tendinitis can only be relieved by removing the cause of your inflammation: your shoes.
+The pain you experience with traumatic Achilles tendinitis can only be relieved by addressing the underlying source of the problem: footwear.
 Shoes that are too short in heel-to-toe length and shoes in which the heel counter—the rounded cup-shaped part of your shoe that covers the back of your heel—does not match the shape of your heel may cause a pump bump.
-Excessive motion of your heel bone during walking and other activities may also be a factor in causing this health problem.
+Excessive motion of your heel bone during walking and other activities may also be a factor in this health problem.
 Examine the inside of your shoe’s heel counter to see if the material at the back of your heel is worn away.

 Causes and Symptoms

-- A rapid increase in training volume among runners, walkers, and other athletes
+- A rapid increase in training volume and/ or intensity among runners, walkers, and other athletes (i.e., excessive repetitive overload of the Achilles tendon)

 - A rapid transition from running shoes with heel elevation to racing flats or spikes